 - The easy way to reduce and control carbs

-If you haven’t made the switch to low carb, maybe it’s time you take the plunge so you can get better results.
+If you haven’t made the switch to a lower carb diet, maybe it’s time you take the plunge so you can get better results.

 Just remember, if you take insulin, you should get the help of your physician or health care team as you will need to reduce your dosage as you reduce carbs.